codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 ========

-Let us walk through a simple (but complete) example to demonstrate how our code crafting tools can be leveraged in bottom-up or top-down software development workflows.
+Let us walk through a simple (but complete) example to demonstrate how our code crafting tools can be leveraged in bottom-up and top-down software development workflows.

 Bottom-Up